sakkarose/boring-ahh-dotfiles/README.md

 # boring-ahh-dotfiles
-Imma put on a guide after my setup is done.
+Imma put on preview and a guide after my setup is done.